 Manulife is governed by the ICA.
-The ICA is administered, and activities of the Company are supervised, by OSFI.
+The ICA is administered, and activities of the Company are supervised, by the Office of the Superintendent of Financial Institutions (Canada)("OSFI"), the primary regulator of federal financial institutions.
 The ICA permits insurance companies to offer, directly or through subsidiaries or through networking arrangements, a broad range of financial services, including banking, investment counseling and portfolio management, mutual funds, trust services, real property brokerage and appraisal, information processing and merchant banking services.